 RivEX tool for processing river networks

-RivEX is a very useful tool based on Esri ArcMap 9.1 designed by Duncan Hornby for processing river networks and controlling the quality of digitised rivers and for extracting data .
-It is complemented by RivEX + that allows the implementation of complex sampling and survey strategy design (random, regular and stratified sampling strategies) across digitised river networks.
+RivEX is a very useful tool for quality controlling and processing vector river networks for extracting network or site level data.
+It also contains tools for complex sampling and survey strategy design (random, regular and stratified sampling strategies) across digitised river networks.
+It is designed to work in Esri ArcMap 10.6 or higher.

 I have used it for